Vietnam.vn - Nền tảng quảng bá Việt Nam

 The image of the round instrument appears in the spiritual life of the Pa Di people.

 85 years ago, some Pa Di households in Tung Chung Pho moved to Lung Vai area (now Ban Lau commune) to reclaim land and settle down.
-On the new land called Ban Sinh, the Pa Di people overcame countless hardships, turning the land full of reeds into a prosperous village with lush green tea hills, rice fields full of flowers, and fragrant golden pineapple hills in the ripe fruit season.
-Today, Ban Sinh is like a mountain town with spacious high-rise buildings, and the life of the Pa Di people is increasingly prosperous.
+On the new land called Ban Sinh, the Pa Di people overcame countless hardships, turning the land full of reeds into a prosperous village with green tea hills, rice fields full of flowers, and golden pineapple hills in the season of ripe fruit.
+And today, Ban Sinh is like a mountain town with spacious high-rise buildings, the life of the Pa Di people is increasingly prosperous.

 Beside the rice fields full of rice in Ban Sinh, Ms. Phu Thi Phuong and other Pa Di women in the village wear traditional costumes with black shirts, silver bracelets, and hats shaped like the roof of a folk theater, praising the beauty of their homeland.

-Holding a round instrument - a traditional musical instrument of the Pa Di people, Ms. Phuong said: When singing Pa Di folk songs, the round instrument is indispensable.
+Holding the round instrument - the traditional musical instrument of the Pa Di people, Ms. Phuong said: When singing Pa Di folk songs, the round instrument is indispensable.
 The sound of the instrument and the singing blend together to fully express the beauty of Pa Di folk songs.
-For the Pa Di people, wherever they go, they always bring a round instrument to play and sing in their free time, during national holidays.
+For the Pa Di people, wherever they go, they always bring the round instrument to play and sing in their free time, during national holidays.

 baolaocai-br_img-1859.jpg